SmithWillSuffice/ohanga-pai/content/questions/1_basic_ohangapai.md

 Today Australia, New Zealand, Japan, and the USA are all examples of MMT systems.
 This does not mean their politicians understand MMT, and typically they will not, so bad policy choices that MMT would tell you are harmful to workers can often result --- this is no fault of the MMT system that exists in these countries.

+It is a fault of political misunderstandings and power plays by oligarchs who desire to see workers in debt (desperation for a job means the wage bargain can be undermined).
+The labour market is not a fair game (employers do not always forego income when a worker is fired).

-The analogy would be like playing Football in a system that is governed by Rugby, or even worse, it could be in the USA a lot like trying to play NFL with the rules of baseball, completely messed up government policy, for no good reason other than ignorance of the monetary system.
+The analogy would be like playing Football in a system that is governed by Rugby, or even worse, it could be in the USA a lot like trying to play NFL with the rules of baseball, completely messed up government policy results, for no good reason other than ignorance of the monetary system.
-Under such political conditions one cannot blame MMT for any economic crises, the blame has to fall upon the decision makers who utterly fail to understand ther own nation's monetary operations.
+Under such political conditions one cannot blame MMT for any economic crises, the blame has to fall upon the decision makers who utterly fail to understand their own nation's monetary operations.

 [Next chapter (TBC)](./)
 [Previous chapter (Introduction)](../0_introduction)